 Trainers, which you can wear for athletic activities or a night of club-hopping, are a highly-versatile option.
 It’s wise to wear trainers and canvas shoes with socks, however, unless you’re a fan of blisters, which we think you’re not.

 Espadrilles originate from Spain and have become a popular summer footwear option for many men.
-Espadrilles usually consist of canvas or cotton fabric and have a slightly-elevated heel, if they have a heel, at all.
-They can also have open or closed toes.
-They’re ideal for chilling in a local park or at a summer cookout, or for a shopping trip, and they look great with skinny jeans or a fashionable pair of shorts.
+Espadrilles usually consist of canvas or cotton fabric and have a slightly-elevated heel, if they have a heel at all.
+They also can have open or closed toes.
+They’re ideal for chilling in a local park or at a summer cookout, as well as for a shopping trip, and they look great with skinny jeans or a fashionable pair of shorts.

 If you’re not into trainers or espadrilles, then you may want to give plimsolls a try.
 Made of canvas, they’re ideal for summer and offer a laid-back alternative to brogues and other dressier options for summer shoes.
 Plimsolls go well with denim shorts, by the way.